 You may be referred to a psychotherapist for further evaluation.

-(CBT), your therapist will work with you to change your patterns of thinking.
-This will allow you to notice how you react to situations that cause anxiety.
-You will then learn to change your thinking so you can react differently.
+(CBT)—works to change patterns of thinking.
+This will allow you to notice what is causing anxiety and how to change reaction to it.
 This can decrease the symptoms of anxiety.

 Antidepressant, such as selective serotonin reuptake inhibitors (SSRIs)